projectchrono/chrono-website/news/index.md

 	<p>9-13 January 2017 -- Tutorial </p>
 	<a class="media-left" href="http://sbel.wisc.edu"> <img src="/images/news/Wacc.png" style="width=100px"> </a>
 	<div class="media-body">
-	A <a href="http://outreach.sbel.wisc.edu/ChronoTutorials/2017/UW-january/">ProjectChrono tutorial</a>  will take
+	A ProjectChrono tutorial will take
     place at the Universtity of Wisconsin-Madison, USA, from 9 to 13 January 2017.
 	Registration is open to participants from the industry, from federal/state organizations and from the academia.
 	</div>